Fall on the farm has arrived! Come along as we tour the changes this season brings to our small hobby farm.

 It’s proven useful as we’ve been harvesting all summer long!

-And a year over year favorite of ours are these DIY French Tuteurs we made, now 3 years ago!
-Often times during the off season when I’m not needing them for growing vegetables I’ll move them around the yard to use as part of my seasonal decor.
-Talk about versatile!
+And a year-over-year favorite of ours is these DIY French Tuteurs we made, now 3 years ago!
+Often times during the off-season when I do not need them for growing vegetables I’ll move them around the yard to use as part of my seasonal decor.
+Talk about versatility!

 We also spent time this summer giving our firepit a quick refresh, and we’ve enjoyed bonfires ever since!
 I’m hopeful we’ll have time for a few more before we clean the area up, moving the furniture and lights inside for the remainder of the winter.

 I mentioned seed saving in an earlier post and got quite a bit of feedback that this would be a fun topic to cover during my Fall on the Farm post!

 I think a lot of people are intimidated by the idea, but it’s really quite simple!